 Honestly, there’s a lot of reasons and they all boil down to trading off simplicity for the ability to automate things more easily and present a more unified and professional looking experience for players.

 Let’s go back to those character sheets for a perfect example.
 I called out the Call of Cthulhu one as being particularly confusing in Foundry, but once you have a character set up, the rolling works correctly and easily.
 You click the button, tell it how many bonus or penalty dice you need, and it makes a roll and reports the results.
 There’s an official and unofficial sheet for CoC in Roll20, but neither of them is capable of making a simple one click roll because bonus and penalty dice in CoC require rolling multiple “tens” dice, but only a single “ones” die.
 Roll20 simply has no built-in way to automate that.
 The unofficial character sheet fudges this by rolling multiple percentile dice, both tens and ones.
 You choose the best overall roll, not the best tens.
 The math works out to be roughly the same, but it’s not actually rules as written.
 The official sheet makes a normal roll without any bonus dice, then offers a button on the results to roll bonus dice.
-Roll20 has no ability to calculate the final result, so you need to look at the two rolls and figure out the result.
+Roll20 has no ability to calculate the final result, so you need to look at the two rolls and figure out whether you have succeeded or not and what level of success you have.
+That’s not a tragedy.
 I mean, you’d have to do that at the table and all that.
 But Foundry is slicker.

 Foundry also allows add-ons, which enhance the experience.
 Going back to Foundry not having a way to roll dice other than via a text command, virtually everyone running Foundry uses the add-on “Dice Tray” which adds a very similar capability to click and roll.
 Pinging on the map to show people what you’re talking about is built into Roll20, but similarly everyone with Foundry runs one of two “ping” add-ons.
 That issue above where you can’t drag and drop JPGs to the tabletop?
 There’s a “Drag Upload” mod for that.